naston70/jeremys-it-lab/23.EtherChannel/other-sources/neil-anderson/etherchannel-anderson.md

 - Traffic is load balanced across all the links in the EtherChannel
 - If an interface goes down its traffic will fail over to the remaining links

+#### NIC teaming
+- combines multiple physical network cards into a single logical interface

+#### EtherChannel Load Balancing
+(eg from udemy)

+* A flow is a communication from a client to a server
+* If a PC opens a web session to a server, and another opens an FTP session to another server, there are two flows going through the switch
+* A single flow is load balanced onto a single port channel interface
+* ie the packets in one flow stay on one interface and the other flow on another interface
+* Packets from the same flow are not load balanced round robin across all the interfaces in the port channel
+* Round robin load balancing could cause packets to arrive out of order and possibly break some applications

+- Any single flow receives the bandwidth of a single link in the port channel as a maximum Etherchannel provides redundancy as well as load balancing